Bar856/phone-numbers-availablilty-check-and-google-locations-adder-/readme.txt

-this project is custom build by me for 3 options
+this project is custom order to do 4 things
 1. getting large csv file and remove the blank lines
 2. check phone numbers availability and create a new csv file with the free ones.
 3. getting csv file with Google username, password and businesses information and trying to add as a new location